 Activity Nights – Scheduling Appointments Available

-Group and Family Activity Nights are held Mondays and Wednesdays from 6:30 to 8 pm.
+Group and Family Activity Nights are held Mondays through Thursdays from 6:30 to 8 pm.
 Scheduling is on a first-come, first-serve basis and are open until filled.

 Did you know that Community Action has a program that can move a family out of poverty?
 That’s what Circles® is all about!
 Circles offers people living in low income a chance to improve their financial, social and emotional situations.
 We meet with individuals each Tuesday evening at 6pm and help build their support group with the help of volunteers!
 Here are ways you can get involved:

 - Become an Ally: Allies volunteer to form an intentional friendship with a family working to move out of poverty.
 Becoming an ally requires a commitment to meet with your matched family once a month for 18 months.

 - Provide and serve a meal: Meals are a time for Circles participants and volunteers to meet together to build support and networking opportunities.
 Volunteers are needed to provide a meal for 40-45 people and help serve from 5:15 pm to 7 pm on Tuesdays.

 - Help with Child Care: Volunteers are needed each Tuesday from 6 pm to 8 pm to help with childcare so that parents can focus on the Circle’s Meetings.